20k-steps/.github/README.md

 # Welcome
-This repo houses documentations and guides to 20k-step walks and hikes.
+Documentations on walks and hikes of 20,000 steps.